tnunes/codebits-talkgrabber/README.md

 * Attended Codebits but couldn't watch all the talks?
 * Did not attend Codebits but want to watch the talks at home?

-This simple Python script downloads all talks videos and presentation files for you.
+This simple Python script helps you download talks videos and presentation files.

 Usage